TheRoddyWMS/Roddy-Default-Plugin/README.md

 ## Changelog

+* 1.3

+  - Minor: Add Apptainer/Singularity support.
+  - Minor: Changed some wrapper exit codes from 100 to 101, because 100 is reserved for SGE.

 * 1.2.2-5

   - Turn off debugging options when sourcing environment files.
 This allows using environment scripts that fail because of `set -u`).
+If your setup script needs `set -u` turn it on in your script.
   - Refactored lockfile code in `wrapInScript.sh`
   - Report if user is not member of `outputFileGroup`.
   - Allow defining environment scripts outside the plugin `resources/` directory.